Modifying a FreeRTOS Demo

 4. Finishing off:

-Once the simple flash demo is executing you can restore the full demo application with all the demo tasks being created.
+Once the simple flash demo is executing you can restore the full demo application with all the demo tasks being created, or alternatively, start to create your own application tasks.

 Points to keep in mind: